MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/set-up-for-teams-live-events.md

 - **Kollective** is a cloud-based, smart peering distribution platform that leverages your existing network infrastructure to deliver content, in many forms, (live streaming video, on-demand video, software updates, security patches, etc.) faster, more reliably and with less bandwidth.
 Our secure platform is trusted by the world’s largest financial institutions and with no additional hardware, setup and maintenance are easy.
 [Learn more](http://www.kollective.com).

 - **Ramp OmniCache** provides next-generation network distribution and ensures seamless delivery of video content across global WANs, helping event producers optimize network bandwidth and support successful live event broadcasts and on-demand streaming.
-The support for Ramp OmniCache for quick start live events is coming soon.
+The support for Ramp OmniCache for live events produced in Teams is coming soon.
 [Learn more](http://www.ramp.com).

 > [!NOTE]
 > Your chosen SDN or eCDN solution is subject to the selected **3rd party provider’s terms of service and privacy policy**, which will governs your use of the provider’s solution.
 Your use of the provider’s solution will not be subject to the Microsoft volume licensing terms or Online Services Terms.
 If you do not agree to the **3rd party provider’s terms**, then don't enable the solution in Teams.